Jack Drescher, MD, is a psychiatrist and psychoanalyst in private practice in New York City.

 Dr. Drescher served as a member of APA’s DSM-5 Workgroup on Sexual and Gender Identity Disorders.
 Since 2011, he has served as a member of the World Health Organization’s Working Group on the Classification of Sexual Disorders and Sexual Health which will address sex and gender diagnoses in WHO's forthcoming revisions of the International Classification of Diseases (ICD-11).

-Dr. Drescher has received numerous professional honors.
-He was selected as Sheppard-Pratt’s Harry Stack Sullivan Award Lecturer (2013), received an APA Special Presidential Commendation (2009) and was chosen to be an APA Distinguished Psychiatrist Lecturer (2009), received APA’s Irma Bland Award for Excellence in Teaching Residents (2006), and the James Paulsen Service Award from the Association of Gay and Lesbian Psychiatrists (2004).
+Dr. Drescher’s professional honors include Sheppard-Pratt’s Harry Stack Sullivan Award Lecturer (2013), an APA Special Presidential Commendation (2009), an APA Distinguished Psychiatrist Lecturer (2009), APA’s Irma Bland Award for Excellence in Teaching Residents (2006), and the James Paulsen Service Award from the Association of Gay and Lesbian Psychiatrists (2004).

 Dr. Drescher is a Past Trustee of the Accreditation Council for Psychoanalytic Education and the American Academy of Psychoanalysis and Dynamic Psychiatry.
 He is a member of numerous distinguished psychiatric, medical and scientific organizations, including The American College of Psychiatrists, the New York Academy of Medicine, the Society for the Scientific Study of Sexuality and the International Academy of Sex Research.